 HIV screening is crucial as it picks up the existence of the virus in an individual’s system.
 It can show how critical the disease has turned out to be, and how the person’s antibodies are reacting.
 HIV is a sickness that we should not simply disregard, and we have to help the ones that are at risk of it.

 There are numerous techniques of HIV screening.
-Two of the widely-used are known as the Western Blot Tests and the ELISA.
+Two of the widely-used is known as the Western Blot Tests and the ELISA.
 They are diagnostic processes that medical experts have been making use of for years now, and they unquestionably are exact and accurate when identifying HIV.

 In ELISA, a blood sample of the affected person is required to evaluate if there are HIV antibodies existing.
 It is a very typical procedure around the globe and is suggested by doctors and other employees in the area.

-One more method used is known as the Radioimmuniprecipitation Assay, also called RIPA.
+One more method used is known as the Radioimmunoprecipitation Assay, also called RIPA.
 It makes use of a truly effective equipment to diagnose an individual.
 It is quite pricey and only certified and expert laboratory technicians may do it.
 It also needs a little while to obtain the results.

 In the developing nations, the Rapid Latex Agglutination Assay is very typical since it is less expensive in comparison to the other techniques.
 It is a blood test that can see whether you are HIV positive or negative without all the state of the art, expensive testing tools and resources.

-HIV is an illness that we should give attention on.
+HIV is an illness that we should give attention to.
 It has already taken the lives of countless people around the world due to inadequate awareness and information regarding it.
 We should all work to spread the word on how to avoid and combat it.